Kayaking in the world’s most beautiful archipelago

 Kosterhavet National Park

 This is Sweden’s first marine national park and takes in the Koster Sea and the Koster Islands; above and below the water line some 12,000 species live here.
 You take the ferry from the town of Strömstad out to your kayak pick up point.
 Given that the westerly Koster Islands lie out towards the open sea the kayaking conditions can be exposed, then again, if you have the weather on your side the kayaking is unbeatable.
 Non-kayaking activities include leaping from the rocks on the island of Ursholmen or exploring the beautiful bays on Måskär island.
-Guided and self-guided kayaking trips are available from Koster Trädgårdar, Skärgårdsidyllen and Upplevelsebolaget.
+Guided and self-guided kayak trips in the area are arranged by several operators: Koster Kayak Tours, Skärgårdsidyllen, Upplevelsebolaget, Koster Adventures and Minto

 Just south of the Koster islands lies the town of Grebbestad with outlying islands Pinnön and Otterön that provide shelter for kayakers.
 Make the trip south from Grebbestad by kayak to the Fjällbacka archipelago for crystal clear waters, rugged, rocky granite cliffs and fantastic kayaking.
 Don’t forget your mask and snorkel.